**Last updated on: 15 October 2020**

 The Pororo Animation (뽀롱뽀롱 뽀로로)

 You may hear the opening theme song of the Pororo animation by clicking this link.
-The Pororo animation debuted in 2003 targetting at children aged 4 to 7 and the animation’s Season 6 series is currently being aired.
+The Pororo animation debuted in 2003 targetting at children aged 4 to 7 and the animation is still currently being aired.
 It has short episodes of 5 to 11 minutes’ long, and parents of children aged 4 to 7 help come up with simple stories from the kids’ viewpoint.
 The animated characters are of vivid colours which appeal to kids.
 Moreover, the animation is regarded as reflecting the everyday life of the children with educational themes like importance of helpfulness and cooperation.
 Each of Pororo and his friends has his/her own personality.
 For example, Pororo is a curious and noisy penguin, his girlfriend Patty is a sociable and outgoing penguin, Poby is a kind, reliable and optimistic bear, and Eddy is a brilliant but pig-headed fox.
 The characters are not perfect in the animation, and they may fight with each other, play tricks on their friends, get angry or greedy, and even make a mess – they are like most kids so the animation can easily connect to the kids.

 Significance of the Pororo Animation